-Becoming a successful singer and making it big in the music industry is far from easy.
+Becoming a successful singer or musician and making it big in the music industry is far from easy.
 Indeed, with countless artists out there hoping to get noticed, the competition for up and coming singers is incredibly fierce.

 While many fantasise about their big break in fame, others make lucrative earnings by living out their dream.
 Undoubtedly, though, along with golden contracts, platinum records and distinguished awards comes dedication, passion and real talent.
 These 10 men have it all.